yevmel/zero-template-engine/README.md

 ### Hot reload

-Hot reload is a technique where changes in code are immediately applied to the running application.
-The benefits are:
+Hot reload is a technique where code changes are applied immediately to a running application, without requiring a full restart.
+This has two major benefits:

-* the current state of the application is preserved
+* The current state of the application is preserved
-* quick development cycles, because the application does not need to be restarted
+* Development cycles are faster, since the application does not need to be restarted

-while Intellij does not really provide a hot reload functionality, it supports hotswap while running in debug mode.
-Just execute [Reload Changed Classes](https://www.jetbrains.com/help/idea/altering-the-program-s-execution-flow.html#reload_classes) after changing your template and trigger re-rendering of the affected part of your application (f.e. by reloading your page in the browser)
+While IntelliJ does not provide true hot reload functionality, it does support hotswap when running in debug mode.
+You can execute [Reload Changed Classes](https://www.jetbrains.com/help/idea/altering-the-program-s-execution-flow.html#reload_classes) after modifying your template and then trigger a re-render of the affected part of your application (for example, by refreshing the page in your browser).